felix-schindler/com/src/routes/app/docs/getting-started/+page.md

 # Getting started

-We work on GitHub.
+We work together on GitHub.
 The [felix-schindler/com](https://github.com/felix-schindler/com) repository is the central starting point for developing.
 In there is a single SvelteKit app, where everything is happening.